tkych/lisp-dojo/README.md

  - If no return, probably infinit-loop occurs.
  - using REPL.
- - To initialize: remove all files in lisp-dojo/solutions, change 0 in .dojo
+ - Initialization: remove all files in lisp-dojo/your-solutions, change the number in .dojo to 0.

 Reference